SniggsR/Individual-Project---Neural-Navigation/README.md

 ## Getting Started

-Download files in main.py folder

-Make sure to place them at same location(same path)
+Download Main.py zipfile

+Enter the distance you want to run or walk

 Run streamlit.py

-Upload accel.csv in processed data folder and click process.
+Upload accel.csv in processed data folder

-Check the results tab

 ## Details about Equipment